-Slack is a chat room service for Departmental Computing Officers and other key IT related staff across the University.
+Slack is a chat service used by a number of groups and departments, including Departmental Computing Officers (DCOs) and other key IT related staff across the University.

 Note: this service was previously provided using HipChat.

-Access is available to members of staff, primarily DCOs.
+Access is available to members of staff in participating departments or groups, including DCOs.

 We are not able to give students on the DCO mailing list access to Slack.